Ajay-Research-Lab/Docker/Python/README.md

 ## Version history
 The softwares available in each image is given below.
 We will keep this updated as new images are released.

 ### Version 1.0.0 (latest)

+This image uses Ubuntu (kinetic-20220602) as the base OS.
+Other softwares installed include:
+- The issue with the alias added for commands "python" and "run-jupyter" have been fixed

+### Version 1.0.0 (latest)